 The Debate Regarding The Benefits Of Multivitamin/Minerals

-At the heart of the MVM debate is diet versus supplementation and perceived versus actual benefits.
+The MVM debate centers on diet versus supplementation and perceived versus actual benefits.

-The Mayo Clinic takes a balanced approach, “According to the Dietary Guidelines for Americans, you should meet your nutritional needs primarily through diet.
-Dietitians recommend most vitamins and minerals be obtained through food sources.”
-To their credit, Mayo goes on to say, “This isn’t always possible.
+The Mayo Clinic takes a measured approach: “According to the Dietary Guidelines for Americans, you should meet your nutritional needs primarily through diet.
+Dietitians recommend obtaining most vitamins and minerals through food sources.”
+Mayo adds, “This isn’t always possible.
 For example, if you don’t consume enough fruits, vegetables, or other healthy foods, a multivitamin may be helpful.”

-Unspoken is the issue that the typical American diet is heavy in nutrient-poor processed foods, refined grains, and added sugars.
+What remains unspoken: the typical American diet relies heavily on nutrient-poor processed foods, refined grains, and added sugars.

-Web MD recently posted an article, “Don’t Waste Your Money on Multivitamins,” citing three new studies that found a multivitamin will not prevent heart problems or memory loss or guarantee a longer life span.
-In the author’s opinion, this is evidence that multivitamins offer little or nothing in health benefits.
+Web MD recently published “Don’t Waste Your Money on Multivitamins,” citing three studies showing multivitamins don’t prevent heart problems, memory loss, or guarantee longer lifespan.
+The author concluded this proves multivitamins offer minimal health benefits.

-Does Anyone Using A Multivitamin Really Believe The Supplement Will Extend Life?
+Does Anyone Using A Multivitamin Really Believe It Will Extend Life?

-To build on our opening “a multivitamin may have little or no benefit” statement attributed to Harvard School of Public Health; they recommend a diet that includes plenty of fruits, vegetables, whole grains, good protein sources, and healthful fats.
+Regarding the “multivitamin may have little or no benefit” statement from Harvard School of Public Health, they recommend diets rich in fruits, vegetables, whole grains, quality protein sources, and healthy fats.

-Getting people to change their dietary habits is much easier said than done.
-Today more than one-third of American adults are considered overweight, and another one-third is classified as obese.
-Americans regularly exceed their caloric requirements without meeting micronutrient recommendations.
+Changing dietary habits proves easier said than done.
+Currently, over one-third of American adults are overweight, with another third classified as obese.
+Americans regularly exceed caloric requirements while failing to meet micronutrient recommendations.

 Vitamin And Mineral Deficiencies in the U.S.

-There are two areas of consensus among the medical community relative to vitamin and mineral supplementation:
+Two areas of medical consensus exist regarding vitamin and mineral supplementation:

-- Vitamin and mineral deficiencies affect a large percentage of the U.S. population.
+- Vitamin and mineral deficiencies affect substantial portions of the U.S. population.

-- The elderly and pregnant women are at greater risk for these deficiencies.
+- The elderly and pregnant women face elevated deficiency risks.

-According to recent U.S. Dietary Guidelines, more than 90% of Americans are deficient in vitamin D and vitamin E from food sources alone.
-And, more than one-third fail to get enough vitamin A, calcium, and magnesium.
-Other important nutrients not being taken in sufficient amounts are potassium, fiber, and even vitamin C.
+According to recent U.S. Dietary Guidelines, over 90% of Americans are deficient in vitamin D and vitamin E from food alone.
+More than one-third lack adequate vitamin A, calcium, and magnesium.
+Other insufficiently consumed nutrients include potassium, fiber, and vitamin C.

-To see what your daily intake (from food and supplementation) should be, we reprinted the chart below of Vitamin and Mineral Recommended Daily Allowances for Adults from the Linus Pauling Institute at Oregon State University.
+For daily intake recommendations (from food and supplements), see the Vitamin and Mineral Recommended Daily Allowances chart below from the Linus Pauling Institute at Oregon State University.

 - Mcg = microgram, or one-millionth of a gram